Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Persistent Depressive Disorder (Dysthymia).md

 According to the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), PDD is diagnosed when a person has experienced a depressive mood for at least 2 years — without a break in symptoms that lasts more than 2 months.

-What happens if dysthymia is left untreated?
-There are several treatment options for PDD.
-Your doctor may recommend a mix of medication, psychotherapy, or lifestyle changes to relieve symptoms.
+Several treatment options are available for PDD.
+A combination of psychotherapy and lifestyle changes may help relieve symptoms.
 Leaving dysthymia untreated, however, can negatively affect you and your life.

 Not only can living in a chronic state of depression leave you in a constant state of sadness or hopelessness, but these feelings can impact how you relate to others.